taleh007/Docs/aspnet/mvc/controllers/testing.rst

 API Methods
 ^^^^^^^^^^^
 If your app exposes web APIs, it's a good idea to have automated tests confirm they execute as expected.
-The built-in ``TestServer`` makes this much easier to do than in previous versions of ASP.NET.
+The built-in ``TestServer`` makes it easy to test web APIs.
 If your API methods are using model binding, you should always check ``ModelState.IsValid``, and integration tests are the right place to confirm that your model validation is working properly.

 The following set of tests target the ``Create`` method in the :ref:`IdeasController <ideas-controller>` class shown above: